sanchita311/SynergySphere-LegalFrame-Team-SynergyBytes/README.md

 # SynergySphere-LegalFrame-Team-SynergyBytes
 LegalFrame is a smart, cross-platform collaboration tool designed for legal teams.
 Manage cases, assign tasks, collaborate in real-time, share documents all in one streamlined workspace.

-# SynergySphere-LegalFrame-Team-SynergyBytes
-LegalFrame is a smart, cross-platform collaboration tool designed for legal teams.
-Manage cases, assign tasks, collaborate in real-time in one streamlined workspace.

 📚 LegalFrame

 Smart, cross-platform collaboration tool for legal teams